Wavefront charts allow you to examine data, create alerts, and more!

 - The maximum number of time series that’s displayed during chart creation or edit is 100.

-- You’re prompted whether you’d like to turn off the limitation, as shown in the following screenshot.
+- You’re prompted whether you’d like to turn off the limitation, as shown in the screenshot below.

 - Turn off Sampling removes the limit for the current chart.